-Many of the searches conducted on a search engine involve using more than one word in a query, and search engines pay attention to which words are being used.
-And, it’s possible that they are tracking and counting those words used in queries, as well as which pages are selected as a result of that search.
+Many of the searches conducted on a search engine involve using more than one word in a query, and search engines pay attention to which words are used.
+They may be tracking and counting those words used in queries and which pages get selected as a result of that search.

-But search engines can pay attention to more than just the words being used.
-They can also look at user behavior from one search to another.
+But search engines can pay attention to more than just the words used, and they can also look at user behavior from one search to another.

-Imagine that a Yahoo or a Google is watching and connecting how a searcher acts in a string of searches.
-Someone performs a search that involves more than one word, looks at the results, and then deletes one of the search terms, and searches again.
+Imagine a Yahoo or a Google is watching and connecting how a searcher acts in many searches.
+Someone performs a search involving more than one word, looks at the results, deletes one of the search terms, and searches again.
 The searcher then selects a result from that second search.
 What does that tell the search engine about the original search query, the deleted term, and the result chosen?

-Now consider that the search engines are watching and collecting this type of information for a very large number of searchers.
+Now consider that the search engines watch and collect this type of information for searchers.

 Can that information help them make their results better?
 Can it help them make their contextual advertising show more relevant ads for some queries?

 A new patent application from Yahoo tells us that:

 Determining the relative value of the many terms used in search engine queries of two or more words can make many search queries of two or more times valuable for use as advertising links and for improving search results.